 On the demand side, the Authority concludes that the demand for wholesale local access services provided at a fixed location arises from the demand for broadband Internet access services provided at the retail level, which relies on fibre, copper or cable accesses.
 All three technologies have thus been included in the same market.

-On the supply side, the Authority observes that only Crnogorski Telekom offered wholesale access services to the unbundled local loop based on copper and fibre in order to provide broadband access services at the retail level.
-Despite the implementation of all regulatory obligations and opportunities in accordance with the concept of the investment scale, potential or new operators were not interested in leasing wholesale inputs from Crnogorski Telekom.
+On the supply side, the Authority observes that only Crnogorski Telekom offered wholesale access services to the unbundled local loop based on copper and fibre in order to provide

-60 Page 22
+68 Page 22